Comrade

 In political contexts, comrade means a fellow party member.
 The political use was inspired by the French Revolution, after which it grew into a form of address between socialists and workers.
-Since the Russian Revolution, popular culture in the West has often associated it with communism.
+Since the Russian Revolution, popular culture in the United States has often associated it with communism.
 As such, it can also be used as a reference to leftists, akin to "commie".
 In particular, the Russian word товарищ may be used as a reference to communists.

-The influence of the term in communism in the 20th century led anarchists to prefer the term 'companion', a term that has been used in Western Europe since the end of the 19th century.
+The influence of the term in communism in the 20th century has led to some anarchists preferring the term "companion", a term that has been used in Western Europe since the end of the 19th century.

 Etymology

-The term comrade generally means 'mate', 'colleague', or 'ally', and derives from the Spanish and Portuguese term camarada, lit. 'chamber mate', from Latin camera, lit. 'chamber' or 'room'.
+The term comrade generally means "mate", "colleague", or "ally", and derives from the Spanish and Portuguese term camarada, lit. 'chamber mate', from Latin camera, lit. 'chamber' or 'room'.
 It may also specifically mean "fellow soldier", comrade in arms.

 Background

-Upon abolishing the titles of nobility in France, and the terms monsieur and madame (literally, 'my lord' and 'my lady'), the revolutionaries employed the term citoyen for men and citoyenne for women (both meaning 'citizen') to refer to each other.
+Upon abolishing the titles of nobility in France, and the terms monsieur and madame (literally, "my lord" and "my lady"), the revolutionaries employed the term citoyen for men and citoyenne for women (both meaning "citizen") to refer to each other.
 The deposed King Louis XVI, for instance, was referred to as Citoyen Louis Capet to emphasize his loss of privilege.

 When the socialist movement gained momentum in the mid-19th century, socialists elsewhere began to look for a similar egalitarian alternative to terms like "Mister", "Miss", or "Missus".
 In German, the word Kamerad had long been used as an affectionate form of address among people linked by some strong common interest, such as a sport, a college, a profession (notably as a soldier), or simply friendship.
 The term was often used with political overtones in the revolutions of 1848, and was subsequently borrowed by French and English.
 In English, the first known use of the word comrade with this meaning was in 1884 in the socialist magazine Justice.